 universal voluntary prenatal testing for HIV.

-Also see CDC's Pregnancy Risk Assessment Monitoring System (PRAMS), Pregnancy Surveillance System (PNSS), and VitalStats.
+Also see CDC's National Vital Statistics Reports, Pregnancy Risk Assessment Monitoring System (PRAMS), Pregnancy Surveillance System (PNSS), and VitalStats.

 - CityMatCH.
 Tools and resources for implementing initiatives to support the improvement of local perinatal HIV systems, mobilize urban communities to reduce infant mortality and pregnancy loss, and reduce racial inequities in infant mortality in urban communities.

 - Family Planning National Training Centers (FPNTC).
 Resources for Title X family planning grantees and agencies to deliver reproductive health services to the Title X community and beyond.
 Includes family planning guidelines, fact sheets, and other publications; webinars and courses; and information on events, the Affordable Care Act, new recommendations, and communities of practice.

 - Global Library of Women's Medicine.
 Peer-reviewed clinical information and guidance on women's health for health

 professionals.
 Includes surgical video clips, diagnostic atlases, information

 about laboratory tests, patient-education materials, and a special section

 initiative of the Department of Health and Human Services (DHHS).
 View the overview, objectives, and recommended interventions and resources for family planning and maternal, infant, and child health, which include objectives about pregnancy planning, maternal and infant morbidity and mortality, pregnancy health and behaviors, and preconception health and behaviors.